VoodooTeam/k8s-jsonnet/README.md

 jb install https://github.com/VoodooTeam/k8s-jsonnet@v0.1.0
 ```

-you can now reference these files in your project.
+You can now reference these files in your project using `local someResource = import 'k8s-jsonnet/someResource.libonnet';` to import resources defined here

 ### Create a service
 Let's create a k8s `Service` called `my-svc` targetting pods with the label `app: "my-app"` on the port `8080` (exposed on the port `8080` of the service itself).